 Some labels will provide precautions regarding potential physical or chemical compatibility problems when combining the contents with certain substances.
 For example, if the effectiveness of a pesticide's active ingredient is reduced or rendered ineffective, then that is considered a chemical incompatibility.
-In areas where pesticides, particularly certain insecticides, are mixed with alkaline water, inactivation has been known to occur, especially when held in suspension overnight or extended periods.
+In areas where pesticides, particularly certain insecticides, are mixed with alkaline water, inactivation has been known to occur, especially when held in suspension overnight or for extended periods.
 Physical incompatibilities refer to mixtures that form flakes, gels, layers, crystals, or other precipitates that are not suitable for application through spraying equipment.
-More information on the different types of pesticide formulations may be obtained from the UF/IFAS EDIS Extension Document Pesticide Formulations at http://edis.ifas.ufl.edu/pi231.
-If you are planning to mix pesticides with unknown compatibilities, it is always wise to mix proportionate amounts of all ingredients on a small-scale, such as in a pint- or quart-sized jar.
+More information on the different types of pesticide formulations may be obtained from the UF/IFAS Extension EDIS Document, PI231 Pesticide Formulations at http://edis.ifas.ufl.edu/pi231.
+If you are planning to mix pesticides with unknown compatibilities, it is always wise to mix proportionate amounts of all ingredients on a small scale, such as in a pint- or quart-sized jar.
 Manufacturers' labels will also recommend this practice.

 Kinds of Interactive Responses

 A synergistic response is one in which a tank mix of two pesticides, or a pesticide with another substance, produces a greater response than the added effects of each substance applied separately.
 This can be a benefit because lower application rates are required than when the two chemicals are applied separately and therefore smaller amounts of pesticides enter the environment.
 A common example of a synergistic response occurs when piperonyl butoxide is mixed with pyrethrum insecticides.